renestalder/eleventy-plugin-kirby/docs/README.md

 $ npm install eleventy-plugin-kirby
 ```

+Optionally, add `.eleventy-plugin-kirby` to your `.gitignore`.
+This is a
+temporary folder storing debug logs when activated with the `debug` option.

 #### Configuration

 Add the plugin to your `.eleventy.js` configuration.
 You need a user in your